bbauska/W3Cx-5of5/README.md

 &lt;body&gt;
 &lt;h1&gt;Please move the mouse on the grey canvas below!&lt;/h1&gt;
-&lt;p&gt;The mouse position is not correct (try to move the cursor at the top left corner of the cavas: it should be 0,0 but it isn&apos;t.
-And if you scroll the page it&apos;s worse). clientX and clientY cannot be used &quot;as is&quot;.&lt;/p&gt;
+&lt;p&gt;The mouse position is not correct (try to move the cursor at the top left corner of the cavas: it should be 0,0 but it isn't.
+And if you scroll the page it's worse). clientX and clientY cannot be used &quot;as is&quot;.&lt;/p&gt;
 &lt;canvas id=&quot;myCanvas&quot; width=300 height=50&gt;&lt;/canvas&gt;
 &lt;div id=&quot;mousePositions&quot;&gt;&lt;/div&gt;